 00:40:24 and my argument at least in part as a chemist that you can't fix it if you can't measure it so that if you want your

-00:40:34 physician you want to help you have no help at what and that's diagnostics
+00:40:34 physician you want to help you have to know help at what and that's diagnostics

-00:40:39 and so it's not much of the body of knowledge of the body and knowledge of the disease or the injury
+00:40:39 and so. it's knowledge of the body. knowledge of the body and knowledge of the disease or the injury

-00:40:43 or whatever it might be so the question is how do you provide information in a way that's excessive all to people who
+00:40:43 or whatever it might be so the question is how do you provide information in a way that's accessible to people who

 00:40:51 do not have front end hospitals working with them

-00:40:54 and it's a very interesting problem because it actually super imposes almost on problems in animal health that are
+00:40:54 and it's a very interesting problem because it actually super imposes almost on problems in animal health and the

-00:41:01 probably an environmental monitoring and the problem of the city and other things
+00:41:01 problems in environmental monitoring and the problem of the city and other things

 00:41:06 and what one asks as I would say more an engineer than a scientist in this regard is taking everything that you know

-00:41:16 can you come up with stuff that helps to fix this problem you know a way that it's affordable
+00:41:16 can you come up with stuff that helps to fix this problem in a way that's affordable

 00:41:22 and easy enough that anyone can use it and it's simple and you can't really screw it up yes